vsunkara23/GSW_2016_Data_Analytics_Report/README.md

 Author: Vishal Sunkara
 ==========================================================================================

-An Analysis of the Golden State Warriors Players from the 2016 Season
+An Analysis of the Golden State Warriors Players from the 2016 Season (R)
 ==========================================================================================

 Background